etwk/blog/content/lists/books.md

 ## Economy
 - [ ] A Culture of Growth: The Origins of the Modern Economy
 - [ ] Manias, Panics, and Crashes: A History of Financial Crises #must #history
-- [ ] The Great Leveler: Violence and the History of Inequality from the Stone Age to the Twenty-First Century
+- [ ] The Great Leveler: Violence and the History of Inequality from the Stone Age to the Twenty-First Century (Walter Scheidel) #must
 - [ ] The Price of Peace: Money, Democracy, and the Life of John Maynard Keynes #biography #history #politics #must
 - [ ] The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you #business #must
 - [ ] Keynes Hayek: The Clash that Defined Modern Economics #bumingbai